clayne/zeromerge/README.md

 ### Please consider financially supporting continued development!

 One-time or recurring donations are greatly appreciated, but not required.
-Use PayPal, Flattr, Ko-Fi, SubscribeStar, etc. links at jodybruchon.com
+Use PayPal, Ko-Fi, SubscribeStar, etc. links at jodybruchon.com